medmonds19/MaryEdmondsPortfolio/translation4.md

 Priamus ordered the horse to be led to the temple of Minerva.
 When the prophet, Cassandra, said that the enemies have the horse, **Possible!
 But word order makes it easier to take *equum* as accusative subject of the indirect statement.** trust was not given to her and they placed the horse in front of the church.
-The Greeks went out of the horse and the guard fell down and Troy was conquered. **Check the forms of the verbs of these two clauses.**
+The Greeks went out of the gate and the guards were killed and Troy was conquered. **Check the forms of the verbs of these two clauses.**

 1. What case is decem annōs and why?
 - decem annos is is accusative because it expresses a duration of ten years.